chameleon-system/chameleon-base/UPGRADE-8.0.md

 - The Twig function "url" crashed when recived "null", so check for element is null or defined prior to using it

 ## LazyLoading
-- LazyLoading Changed, search for data-src=" and remove data- prefix and add `loading="lazy"`
+- LazyLoading in the default shop theme changed, search for data-src=" and remove data- prefix and add `loading="lazy"`

 ## Further Migrations
 - This list might not be complete.
 Also take a look at the official Symfony migration documentation: